THE DISCOVERY

 The Widest Possible Scope Produces the Tightest Possible Focus

-steamHouse started with a commitment to Think Big โ€” to consider more context, more purpose, more possibility than we would by default.
-Applied to our own work, this meant asking a question that turned out to be more consequential than we anticipated: What would a truly comprehensive approach to human development actually look like?
+steamHouse is built on a commitment to Think Big — to consider more context, more purpose, more possibility than we would by default.
+Applied to our own work, this meant asking: What would a truly comprehensive approach to human development actually look like?

 The answer appeared to require enormous breadth.
-Human development touches cognition, emotion, identity, community, meaning, health, purpose, relationships, systems, culture, technology, ethics โ€” everything.
+Human development touches cognition, emotion, identity, community, meaning, health, purpose, relationships, systems, culture, technology, ethics — everything.
 You can't develop a whole person through a narrow program.
 The subject matter is a system, and thinking big about it means seeing the system.

 So we mapped the whole thing.
 Seventeen workstreams.
 Eight components.
 Six books.
 A game, a camp, a credentialing system, a story world.
 We were told we were a mile wide and an inch deep.
-We were comfortable with the criticism because the breadth was intentional โ€” ecosystem-first design, not scope creep.
+We were comfortable with the criticism because the breadth was intentional — ecosystem-first design, not scope creep.

-When we pushed the scope to its logical limit โ€” not just "what do these kids need" but "what would every human who will ever live need" โ€” the breadth didn't expand further.
+But here is what the breadth revealed: when you push the scope to its logical limit — not just "what do these kids need" but "what would every human who will ever live need" — the breadth doesn't expand further.
+It collapses.

 Not into vague generalities.
 Into specific, teachable through-lines that run across every dimension of human development.
 Four principles.
-Three ever-present capacities.
-The dimensions remain โ€” cognition, emotion, identity, community, all of them.
+Three capacities.
+The dimensions remain — cognition, emotion, identity, community, all of them.
 But the through-lines connect them.
 Present in every domain, under different names, doing the same foundational work.

 The widest possible scope produced the tightest possible focus.